Sonobuoy

+A sonobuoy (a portmanteau of sonar and buoy) is a small expendable sonar buoy dropped from aircraft or ships for anti-submarine warfare or underwater acoustic research.
+Sonobuoys are typically around 5 in in diameter and 3 ft long.
+When floating on the water, sonobuoys have both a radio transmitter above the surface and hydrophone sensors underwater.
+Sonobuoys are mission-critical platforms for enhancing Undersea Domain Awareness (UDA), providing an effective means to detect, locate, and track submarines and other underwater threats.
+Playing a key role in anti-submarine warfare (ASW) and other naval operations, they support in maintaining naval security and in protecting naval carrier strike groups.

 Theory of operation

 Sonobuoys are ejected from aircraft in canisters and deploy upon water impact.
 An inflatable surface float with a radio transmitter remains on the surface for communication with the aircraft, while one or more hydrophone sensors and stabilizing equipment descend below the surface to a selected depth that is variable, depending on environmental conditions and the search pattern.
 The buoy relays acoustic information from its hydrophone(s) via UHF/VHF radio to operators on board the aircraft.